 The trail to Mount Islip begins – easily enough – at Islip Saddle.
 Just past two tunnels, there is a moderately sized parking lot on the north side of the Angeles Crest Highway.
-It’s a popular parking area, especially for mountain bikers who ride down the closed CA-39, but it is also a stop on the Pacific Crest Trail / Silver Moccasin Trail, so it can see a lot of foot traffic from thru-hikers and Boy Scouts alike.
+It’s a popular parking area, especially for mountain bikers who ride down the closed CA-39, but it is also a stop on the Pacific Crest Trail / Silver Moccasin Trail, so it can see a lot of foot traffic from thru-hikers and Boy and Girl Scout groups alike.

 The trailhead is on the south side of the Highway, and is marked by a lone stake in the ground emblazoned with the PCT emblem:

 The trail makes a few quick switchbacks through some low rabbitbrush and manzanita before heading up to the cover of the pines.
 From here, you’ll have some interesting views of the Angeles Crest Highway and CA-39, but don’t worry about savoring them – you’ll have better views from the summit.